LaQuan Stallworth

-LaQuan Stallworth (born May 17) is a former professional women's basketball player.
+Mimetee LaQuan Stallworth (born May 17, 1977) is a former professional women's basketball player.
 She played for coach Leon Barmore and Kim Mulkey to play for Louisiana Tech University.
 After successful collegiate playing years, LaQuan took her talents overseas for the next 7 years.

 Professional

-Stallworth went to play international basketball for FIBA Maccabi Ashdod in Ashdod, Israel, Dynamo Kursk in Kursk, Russia, USA Junior Olympic Team, China, Germany (Halle), and Ireland for Burnell.
+Stallworth went to play international basketball for FIBA Maccabi Ashdod in Ashdod, Israel, Dynamo Kursk in Kursk, Russia, Sweden, Switzerland, USA Junior Olympic Team, China, Germany (Halle), and Ireland for Burnell.
 Stallworth was on the practice squad 2 times for WNBA Houston Comets (99 and 01)undrafted WNBA.
 Then 3 years of playing for the Adidas Travel Team.
 Stallworth retired from basketball in 2009.

 Stallworth is coach for the Houston Spirit and Houston Red Storm ABA (2013–present).
 She also train and develop the youth, participate in coaching AAU.